Hunchback

 “An absolutely incredible portrait of one woman’s life and body—I couldn’t put it down.
 You won’t be able to, either.”—Sarah Rose Etter, author of Ripe

 Hunchback is a deadpan account of living in a body at war with itself, but this battle does not ask for pity, nor is this narrative, or the body at its center, fragile: It’s full of a force that able bodies can’t fully grasp, written in a language that talks both clinically and sexually.
-It’s also uproariously funny, unflinching, and merciless.
-It’s not very often that you encounter this provocative yet so refreshingly honest of a read.”—Mariana Enriquez, author of A Sunny Place for Shady People and Our Share of Night
+It’s also uproariously funny, unflinching, and merciless.”—Mariana Enriquez, author of A Sunny Place for Shady People and Our Share of Night

 “Defiant, subversive, sexy, dark, and full of originality, Hunchback breaks like a shard of lightning through a complacent, oppressive world.”—Seán Hewitt, author of Open, Heaven and All Down Darkness Wide

 “Hunchback is not only a major achievement in disability literature but great literature, period.
 It is subversive, raunchy, hilarious, raw, tough, yearning, and important.
-It absconded with the top of my head and I am so grateful it did.
 I want everyone to read this book so they can know that disabled people live, lust, stink, are messy, are perfect, are human.”—Johanna Hedva, author of Your Love Is Not Good and How to Tell When We Will Die: On Pain, Disability, and Doom

 “Propulsive, sexy, and distilled, Hunchback is the novel on disability and desire I’ve been waiting for.
 Shifting between the minutiae of physical limits and broader structures of ableism, Saou Ichikawa’s writing is as narratively gripping as it is explosively insightful.
 This is an essential book.”—Daisy Lafarge, author of Paul